 So, what is it?
 Let’s get back to basis:

 Envision a great sports coach.
 This could be one you had, someone who is renowned for this post, or even your idea of the perfect team leader.
 What is their role?
 What do they do for the team?
 Individual players?

-The number one job of a coach is to co-create the space for the player to play and be their absolute best––to support them in reaching their highest potential.
+The number one job of a coach is to create the space for the player to play and be their absolute best––to support them in reaching their highest potential.
 The coach doesn’t get to come on the field, they are not responsible for moves, dribbling the ball, or scoring the goal.
-The coach’s responsibility is to see both what is and isn’t happening, and reflect it back to the player, in service of Winning.
+The coach’s responsibility is to see both what is and isn’t happening, and reflect it back to the player, in service of Winning the game.

 Coaching outside of sports is no different.
-The role of coach is to support someone in stepping into their greatness, their highest potential by asking difficult questions that bring new levels of self-awareness, discovery, and a greater understanding of what drives them and, gets in their way.
+The role of coach is to support someone in stepping into their greatness.
+They ask difficult questions that bring new levels of self-awareness/discovery, and work with their clients in a way that has them better understanding themselves, what they want, and what gets in the way.

 New Awareness + Different Action = New Result

-As coach, and client, I have become present to how oddly our minds work, and by odd I mean opposing.
+Our minds work real weird.
 Most people do not wake up and go through the day telling themselves how amazing they are, or filling themselves with positivity.
 Strangely, we spend most of the time questioning ourselves, and even putting ourselves down.
 Within each of us is a nay-sayer, a little voice rooting for us to stay small, to stash our dreams away, to believe we “can’t” or that we “shouldn’t.”